 LiFePO4 is Lithium-Ion: Why Terminology Matters

-I assure you, both these guys meant well but, their lack education surrounding “Li-Ion batteries” is lacking.
-It’s well-meaning but, factually incorrect and that furthers the confusion.
+I assure you, both these guys meant well but, their education surrounding “li-ion batteries” is just lacking.
+It’s well-meaning but, factually incorrect, and that serves to further the confusion.

 One of the most common misconceptions I encounter in boating forums, Facebook groups, and dockside conversations is the belief that LiFePO4 batteries are somehow “not lithium-ion.”
 Unfortunately, this misunderstanding leads to confusion about safety, charging requirements, and battery technology in general.